17 Of The Greatest And Most Famous Lesbian Singers Of All Time

 2. Janelle Monáe

 Monáe’s musical style is unique, bridging genres such as pop, hip-hop, R&B, funk, and progressive soul.
-One of her biggest hits was the pop song “You Make Me Feel,” from the album Dirty Computer.
+One of her biggest hits was the pop song “You Make Me Feel” from the album Dirty Computer.
 Monáe credits Prince as a major influence on the song, as well as on the album in general.

 Monáe has publicly described herself as pansexual and bisexual and has also shared that she is nonbinary.
 Her androgynous style and fearless musical innovations make her an inspiration to many of her queer fans.

-3. k.d.
-Lang
+3. k.d. lang

 Lang grew up in Alberta, Canada, where she first gained her musical reputation as a member of The Reclines, a Patsy Cline tribute band.
 She later gained international attention when she performed at the 1988 Winter Olympics.